 You can help.

-- Opportunities to work with NFS faculty on diverse research projects as an undergraduate.
-Projects such as:
+- Pursue opportunities to work with faculty on diverse and relevant research projects related to your chosen concentration

 - Explore a wide variety of internships and practicums guided by a faculty coordinator

 The Nutrition and Food Sciences (NFS) major allows you to focus on one of three concentrations: Dietetics; Food Sciences; Nutrition, Society and Sustainability.

 The concentrations provide focused exploration in order to prepare you for a set of possible career pathways.